lovehifi/lmsraudio/README.md

 ![Screenshot](https://raw.githubusercontent.com/lovehifi/addraudio/main/tidal-connect.jpg)
 >

-**If you encounter a situation where Tidal Connect is connected but there is no sound**
+**If you encounter a situation where Tidal Connect is connected but there is no sound?**
 >
 If you experience issues connecting to Tidal Connect, it may be related to DNS configuration.
 To resolve this, update to the latest version and modify the DNS settings for Tidal Connect.
 Replace the string '8.8.8.8 8.8.4.4' with the IP address of your router in the Configuration menu.